 Goal

-DealDash exposes an authenticated AI Agent Connection section in/settings and an AI Agent Setup entry in /tools so operators can connect Claude Code, OpenAI/Codex, ChatGPT MCP clients, OpenClaw, or another MCP-capable host without exposing backend secrets in the browser.
+DealDash exposes an authenticated AI Agent Connection section in/settings and an AI Agent Setup entry in /tools so operators can connect Claude Code, OpenAI/Codex, ChatGPT MCP clients, OpenClaw, or another tool-capable host without exposing backend secrets in the browser.

 This Settings surface is informational and diagnostic in v1.
 It does not mint service secrets, bypass approvals, or expose manager confirmation secrets.